-All staff members who use District Information & Technology Resources are required to sign a written agreement to abide by the terms and conditions of this policy and its accompanying guidelines.
-See Form 7540.04 F1.
+All students who use District Information & Technology Resources (and their parents if they are minors) are required to sign a written agreement to abide by the terms and conditions of this policy and its accompanying guidelines.
+See Form 7540.03 F1.

-In order to keep District Information & Technology Resources operating in a safe, secure, efficient, effective, and beneficial manner to all users, staff members are required to comply with all District-established cybersecurity procedures including, but not limited to, the use of multi-factored authentication (MFA), for which they have been trained.
+In order to keep District Information & Technology Resources operating in a safe, secure, efficient, effective, and beneficial manner to all users, students are required to comply with all District-established cybersecurity procedures.
 Principals are responsible for providing such training on a regular basis and measuring the effectiveness of the training.

-Staff will be assigned a District-provided school e-mail address that they are required to use for all school-related electronic communications, including those to students, parents and other constituents, fellow staff members, and vendors or individuals seeking to do business with the District.
+Students will be assigned a District-provided school email account that they are required to useutilize for all school-related electronic communications, including those to staff members, peers, individuals, and/or organizations outside the District with whom they are communicating for school-related projects and assignments.
+Further, as directed and authorized by their teachers, they shall use their school-assigned e-mail account when signing-up/registering for access to various apps/servicesonline educational services/apps.

-With prior approval from the Superintendent or Technology Supervisors, staff may direct students who have been issued school-assigned e-mail accounts to use those accounts when signing-up/registering for access to various apps/servicesonline educational services/apps, that the students will utilize for educational purposes under the teacher's supervision.

-Staff members are responsible for good behavior when using District Information & Technology Resources - i.e., behavior comparable to that expected when they are in physical classrooms and school buildings and at school-sponsored events.
-Because communications on the Internet are often public in nature, general rules for professional behavior and communication apply.
-The Board does not approve any use of District Information & Technology Resources that is not authorized by or conducted strictly in compliance with this policy and its accompanying guideline].
+Students are responsible for good behavior when using District Information & Technology Resources - i.e., behavior comparable to that expected of students when they are in physical classrooms and school buildings and at school-sponsored events.
+Because communications on the Internet are often public in nature, general school rules for behavior and communication apply.
+The Board does not approve any use of its Information & Technology Resources that is not authorized by or conducted strictly in compliance with this policy and its accompanying guidelines.